blissjaspis/myui/README.md

 php artisan vendor:publish --provider="BlissJaspis\Myui\Providers\MyuiServiceProvider" --tag=config
 ```

-For your application to use the Myui components, you must add the following line to your `tailwind.config.js` file:
+For your application to use the Myui components, you must configure Tailwind CSS to scan the package's views.

+**Tailwind CSS v3 (`tailwind.config.js`):**

 ```js
 module.exports = {